CyclotronResearchCentre/OHBM2020_ML4NI/README.md

 | by [*Thomas Yeo*](https://sites.google.com/view/yeolab), [Twitter](https://twitter.com/bttyeo) & [Google Scholar](https://scholar.google.com/citations?user=BOUzsU8AAAAJ&hl) |
 |                                                              |

-The rendering of this page is [here](https://cyclotronresearchcentre.github.io/OHBM2020_ML4NI/).

 ---

+### Engagement Lounge, aka.
+"Questions and Answers"

+The Engagement Lounge will be open on Friday July 17 at 4.00H New York, 10.00H Paris, 16.00H Beijing.
+Most speakers should be around to answer your questions and discuss what comes up.

+We will use this virtual [WebEx meeting room](https://uliege.webex.com/uliege/j.php?MTID=m316d12b7d35756777730ba22ff15e727 ).

+---

 <a name="myfootnote1">1</a>: Note that the videos of  the course from OHBM2018 are available [here](OHBM2018_PR4NI_ondemand_videos.md).

+---
+The rendering of this page is [here](https://cyclotronresearchcentre.github.io/OHBM2020_ML4NI/).